SIGNS AND SYMPTOMS OF OVERTRAINING.

 Like I said earlier, Overtraining is a chronic disorder and unlike popular belief, it affects the Central Nervous System (CNS) more than the muscular system.
 Besides physical training, other life factors such as diet, work environment etc also contribute to OTS.

 10 Signs and Symptoms of Overtraining

 Since OTS affects the central nervous system, the symptoms of overtraining are not just physical.
 Psychological symptoms caused by OTS is often not accounted for or tends to get ignored altogether.
 The CNS also affects the nervous, immune, cardiovascular, hormonal, endocrine and the musculoskeletal system.
 A prolonged presence of some the following symptoms is a sign you might be overtraining.

 When you overtrain, the cortisol level in your body spikes and the muscles enter a catabolic state, where it starts losing muscle mass instead of building it.
 Although the breaking down of muscle is important to its growing back bigger and stronger, in this case, however, the breaking down of muscle extends beyond the helpful level.
 Lack of adequate rest and nourishment is a major reason for this condition.

-Common with excessive endurance type exercises, the cortisol level in the body spikes while the testosterone level drops resulting in overall fatigue. when this condition is prolonged, it is a sign of overtraining.
+Common with excessive endurance and stamina type exercises, the cortisol level in the body spikes while the testosterone level drops resulting in overall fatigue. when this condition is prolonged, it is a sign of overtraining.